CMSgov/ab2d-website/_pages/access-sandbox-data.md

 ### Status

-Once a job has been created, get a status update using the job ID from the previous step.
-If the job is complete, the status request will return a 200 response code.
+Once a job has been created, get a status update using the job ID from the first step.
+If the job is complete, the request will return a 200 response code.
 If it is in progress, it will return a 202 code.

 {% capture curlSnippet %}{% raw %}
 GET /api/v2/fhir/Job/{job_uuid}/$status
 {% endraw %}{% endcapture %}
 {% include copy_snippet.html code=curlSnippet language="shell" %}

 Too many status requests can result in a “Retry-After” response in the header.
-Wait until the period of time specified in the header has passed before making any more requests.
+Wait a short period of time before making any more requests.

 ### Download